Nitrux/nitrux-bug-tracker/README.md

 1. What do you expect to happen?
 2. What happened?
-3. If possible, a minimal series of steps is necessary to make it happen, where level 1 is "start the program."
+3. If possible, provide a minimal series of steps necessary to make it happen, where level 1 is "start the program."

 #### Additional information about the bug

 Some extra options you can use to make your bug report more complete:

 1. This bug is a security vulnerability: Please check this only if your bug report describes behavior that a malicious actor could exploit to compromise your security or safety and cause issues such as identity theft or "hi-jacking."
-2. Include an attachment: Add supporting attachments to explain or help others reproduce the bug.
-An attachment might include a screenshot, a video capture of the problem, or a sample document that triggers the fault.
+2. Add attachments: Include screenshots, video captures, or sample documents that help explain or reproduce the bug.

 ----